Mass customization: how to satisfy more of your customers

 Which is why you need to take the time to choose your strategies carefully, and then back your business up with the right tools to make it happen.

-Regardless of which combination of strategies you choose, smart manufacturing software is going to be vital.
+Regardless of which combination of strategies you choose, you’ll need tools that can be implemented in your particular industry, such as cosmetic manufacturing ERP software will be vital.
 Especially one that is going to integrate with your e-commerce platform, whether that be Shopify, WooCommerce or the like.

 Because trying to produce a range of customizable products using Excel spreadsheets is incredibly inefficient on a large scale.